-May also be called: Gastroesophageal Reflux Disease; GERD; Acid Reflux; Chronic Heartburn; Peptic Esophagitis; Reflux Esophagitis; Dyspepsia
+May also be called: Gastroesophageal Reflux; GER; GERD; Acid Reflux; Chronic Heartburn; Peptic Esophagitis; Reflux Esophagitis; Dyspepsia

 Gastroesophageal (gas-tro-ih-sah-fuh-JEE-ul) reflux disease, or GERD, is a disorder that results from stomach acid moving backward from the stomach back up into the esophagus.